mottalrd/corretto-uml/README.md

 CorrettoUML
 ===========

-_CorrettoUML_ is a prototype research tool developed at Politecnico di Milano to translate Corretto UML (C-UML) models into the <a href="http://risorse.dei.polimi.it/TRIO/">_TRIO_<a/> temporal logic formalism which is suitable to be formally verified using the _Zot_ bounded model/satisfiability checker https://code.google.com/p/zot/.
+_CorrettoUML_ is a prototype research tool developed at Politecnico di Milano to translate Corretto UML (C-UML) models into the <a href="http://risorse.dei.polimi.it/TRIO/">_TRIO_<a/> temporal logic formalism which is suitable to be formally verified using the <a href="https://github.com/fm-polimi/zot/">_Zot_<a/> bounded model/satisfiability checker.

 <img src="https://raw.githubusercontent.com/mottalrd/CorrettoUML/master/docs/images/Corretto_1.png" width="250"/> <img src="https://raw.githubusercontent.com/mottalrd/CorrettoUML/master/docs/images/Corretto_2.png" width="250"/>